jameschch/Blazor.DynamicJavascriptRuntime.Evaluator/README.md

 Wouldn't it be really useful if you could run a line or two of Javascript in your Blazor C# app?
 Wouldn't it be handy if you could execute arbitrary Javascript at runtime without strings of script?
 Wouldn't it be a big plus if the Javascript code was declared as a dynamic object expression and could be exposed to unit tests?
+Wouldn't it be nice if you could consume Javascript library API's without creating interop wrappers?

 Calling dynamic Javascript from C# at runtime couldn't be easier: